csankat92/musicstreaming_data_modeling/README.md

 ## Data Modeling with Postgres Project

 #### Project Summary
-Sparkify has created a new music streaming application and wants to establish a Postgres DB to house their song and user activity data.
-The analytics team at Sparkify wants to analyze what songs users are listening to, but do not have a way to query the data.
+Streaming (Company Name) has created a new music streaming application and wants to establish a Postgres DB to house their song and user activity data.
+The analytics team at Streaming wants to analyze what songs users are listening to, but do not have a way to query the data.
 The data is currently resides in two types of JSON files, one type hosting the user_activity data and the other hosting song data.

 As the data engineer assigned to the project my goal is establish the Postgres DB schema and create an ETL pipeline that will pull the json objects into the designed schema.